 We live on planet Earth with all its amazing resources, and yet we feel abandoned, sort of like “Kevin alone in the house.”
 The 1990 John Hughes blockbuster “Home Alone” depicted an eight-year-old troublemaker who is accidentally left home alone by his family during a Christmas vacation.

-Home alone – that’s our mantra.
-We cry out to the Creator of the universe and pray: “God, please talk to us.
-God come down to Earth and help us.
-God, please favor us.
-God, please protect us.
-God, please intervene!”
-These are universal prayers.
+Home alone – that’s our mantra too.
+We cry out to the Creator of the universe and pray: “God, please talk to us; God come down to Earth and help us; God, please favor us; God, please protect us; God, please intervene!” – a universal cry that God should come home and make things right.
 All of creation sighs.
 In their language the birds in the air, the predators in the bush and the trees in the jungle cry out to its creator.
-All creation sings when the feet of the Lord God touch the Earth as written in the book of Psalms (Psalm 96:12):
+All creation sings when the feet of the Lord Almighty touch the Earth as written in the book of Psalms (Psalm 96:12):